 But, to turn everyday project data into big data, construction firms need powerful software that’s capable of recording and processing a lot of data.
 Let’s face it, modern construction data is simply too complex to handle manually, especially when a large team of stakeholders is counting on the information.
 Even popular technology like spreadsheet programs is simply no match for the volume of data generated with just one construction project.
 As the industry standard for efficiency rises, construction firms need an ERP platform that’s capable of capturing and analyzing all the necessary raw data.

-The Many Advantages of Big Data in Construction
+The Many Advantages of Big Data Analytics in Construction

 Valuable data is already flowing through every construction firm, but only some of those firms are reaping the rewards.
 Bernard Marr, best-selling author and big data guru explains the value of big data: “It’s an industry where 35% of costs are accounted for by material waste and remedial work.
 So, counting the cost of every screw could be the difference between delivering on budget and bankrupting an organization (or several organizations) financing a build.”